 About the Digital Repository

 Archives Central utilises a host of open source software and services.
-The platform is run on Islandora 8 using a Drupal front-end and incorporates other services such as Solr enterprise-search platform, RDF Triplestore graph database, Cantaloupe dynamic image server and OpenSeaDragon web-based viewer.
+As one of the first in the world to implement the platform, Archives Central's repository is run on Islandora 8 using a Drupal front-end and incorporates other services such as Solr enterprise-search platform, RDF Triplestore graph database, Cantaloupe dynamic image server and OpenSeaDragon web-based viewer.
+The digital repository is now positioned to both adapt to future content and adhere to international standards.

 The original Archives Central Digital Repository was run on Kete open-source software developed by Horowhenua Library Trust and managed by Katipo Communications Ltd. The original site can be viewed at kete.archivescentral.org.nz and has been archived with DigitalNZ for future web researchers.